Muscular "super cattle" have been produced through genetic mutation and decades of selective breeding.

 Muscular "super cattle" are not technically the result of "genetic engineering" (i.e., the process of manually adding new DNA to an organism’s genome).

-Photographs and videos like the one displayed above, showing shockingly muscled cows ambling in a field, has been used for years to demonstrate either the powers of selective engineering or the pitfalls of genetic modification, depending on who you ask.
+Photographs and videos like this one, showing shockingly muscled cows ambling in a field, has been used for years to demonstrate either the powers of selective engineering or the pitfalls of genetic modification, depending on whom you ask:

 The bovines featured in this video are real, and they belong to a breed of cattle known as Belgian Blues.
 Another breed, Piedmontese cattle, exhibit similarly sculpted muscles.
 Though their origins can be traced back over a century, the majority of viral posts about these buff livestock stem from a clip of a National Geographic documentary from 2008: